WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Walter Spracklin

-Thanks very much.
-Good morning, everyone.
-So I wanted to come back to the yield and costs expectations or guidance you provided for next year.
-Yield implied guidance with the merger expansion and the RASM being above CASM.
-I just want to make sure how optimistic we’re being in terms of our assumptions here.
-Because clearly there is going to be a negative mix effect from your initiatives next year, both from the longer average range of your aircraft, introducing the 787s.
-And then, the lower pricing that the Swoop is going to be bringing just on a mix effect, those two should be a negative.
-And I’m trying to understand how much of that you expect to be a negative mix and then how much of that is going to be offset through your implied positive guidance from the items you mentioned, higher ticket pricing, premium cabin and ancillary revenue.
+I wanted to come back to the yield and cost expectations or guidance you provided for next year, yield implied guidance with the margin expansion RASM being above CASM.
+I just want to make sure how optimistic we’re being in terms of our assumptions here, because clearly there’s going to be a negative mix effect from your initiatives next year both from the longer average range of your aircraft introducing the 787s, and then the lower pricing that Swoop is going to be bringing on just a mix effect those two should be a negative, and I’m trying to understand how much of that you expect to be a negative mix and then how much of that is going to be offset through your implied positive guidance from the items you’ve mentioned, higher ticket pricing, premium cabin and ancillary revenue?

 Harry Taylor